QuanEvans/Lung_cancer_subtyping/README.md

 The pandas package is used to manipulate the data.

 ### How to install the packages
-The following code woul install the packages and their dependencies:
+The following code will install the packages and their dependencies:
 ```cmd
 git clone https://github.com/QuanEvans/Lung_cancer_subtyping.git
 cd Lung_cancer_subtyping/python/gse_tools